 Policy & Regulations

-The UKVIA proactively engages with a wide range of stakeholders covering the public health community – from health trusts to Drs; advocates of vaping including academics, industry commentators and public health organisations; and stop smoking services.
+The UKVIA proactively engages with a wide range of stakeholders covering the public health community, including health trusts, doctors, vape advocates, academics, industry commentators, public health organisations and stop smoking services.

 The Media Agenda

-The UKVIA has established itself as the first port of call for the media.
-On the majority of occasions journalists will approach the UKVIA for commentary on articles they are preparing.
-A proactive media relations programme is key to addressing the significant misinformation that finds itself into the media and the UKVIA played a critical role last year in quelling the inaccurate reporting on EVALI cases in America.
+The UKVIA has established itself as the first port of call for the media and, on the majority of occasions, journalists will approach the UKVIA for commentary on articles they are preparing.
+A proactive media relations programme is key to addressing the significant misinformation that finds its way into the media and the UKVIA plays a critical role in promoting the reduced harm and immense smoking cessation power of vaping.
 In addition to responding to the media, the UKVIA generates positive stories on the industry around its initiatives, campaigns and events.

-The UKVIA organises the annual Vaping Industry Forum which is now established as the largest business-to-business event in the sector.
-The Forum attracts 200 plus delegates including vaping businesses, parliamentarians, regulators, the public health community, local government, academia, media and suppliers and service providers to the industry.
+The UKVIA organises an annual Vaping Industry Forum and Industry Recognition Awards Dinner come together to create the largest business-to-business event in the sector.
+The event attracts 500 delegates including vaping businesses, parliamentarians, regulators, public health professionals, c-suite executives, academia, media representatives, suppliers and industry service providers.

-We also attend major vaping events in the UK and across the world and arrange webinars on key industry topics such as preventing underage sales, illicit products and environmental impact.
+The leading trade body also attends major vaping events across the UK and the globe and arranges webinars on key industry topics such as preventing underage sales, illicit products and environmental impact.